End user feedback is extremely valuable.

 - Work with the necessary person in your company to create feedback@<yourCo>.com

 - Provide her with the employees who should be included as recipients.
-This will vary greatly based on whether you’re a small startup (in case you’ll likely include a bunch of different people including the CEO) or huge org (in which case you may just include your immediate product team, your delivery team or perhaps just yourself and your UX partner).
+This will vary significantly based on whether you’re a small startup (in case you’ll likely add a bunch of different people including the CEO) or huge org (in which case you may just include your immediate product team, your delivery team or perhaps just yourself and your UX partner).

 - Provide her with the auto-reply details (Alias, address, body).
 The considerations section below explains why this may be important for you.
 The Body should likely contain a note thanking them for their feedback and setting the expectation that they will not receive a reply, and to contact customer service at x phone number or via x link if it’s a customer service issue or emergency.